phpManufaktur/libSimplePie/README.md

 * in the CMS backend select "Admin-Tools" -> "Droplets" -> "Add Droplet"
 * name the Droplet "rss_feed"

-* insert the following code:
+Now insert the following code:

     if (!file_exists(WB_PATH.'/modules/lib_simplepie//SimplePie/SimplePie.compiled.php')) {
       return "The library SimplePie is not installed!";